nancyhild/nmb-ow-doc/actions.md

 where `key` is the property name and `value` is any valid JSON value.

-The `demo/hello` action accepts two optional input arguments, which are used to tailor the response, so the default output greeting is "Hello, stranger from somewhere!".
+The default output greeting in the `example1` project is "Hello, stranger from somewhere!"
+The `demo/hello` action accepts two optional input arguments, `name` and `place`, which can be used to tailor the response.
 Let's replace the words "stranger" and "somewhere" by specifying the following parameters:

-* `name`, whose value will replace the word "stranger"
+* `name` with the value `"Dorothy"`
-* `place`, whose value will replace the word "somewhere"
+* `place` with the value `"somewhere"`

-Here's how these parameters look in the `nim action invoke` command:
+Here's how these parameters look in the `nim action invoke` command and its output:

 ```
 nim action invoke /demo/hello --param name Dorothy --param place Kansas